Vegetarian's Japan Guide

 Kusatsu Onsen Gensen Ichinoyu (草津温泉 源泉一乃湯)

 If bathing with strangers isn’t your cup of tea, you can book one of the private hot spring baths with Kusatsu Onsen Gensen Ichinoyu, even if you are just a day guest.
 The hotel is also a great accommodation choice for those who prefer to enjoy the local cuisine instead of dinner prepared by a hotel/ryokan chef.
-The best thing about the hotel is that it includes a free breakfast!

 Tip: You can enjoy a free plate of their simple breakfast at Kusatsu Onsen Gensen Ichinoyu’s lounge on the first floor if you spend a night at the hotel.